frogsfrogs/frogsfrogs.github.io/booking-info.md

 <a href="/">back< </a>
 <br>
 Books are currently: **CLOSED**
-*-  Thank you everyone who submitted a booking request for Feb/Mar 2023!
-I will be replying to these over the next week or two. edit 3/18/23 - Hi, had several personal life emergencies last month, and so I was not able to finish replying to booking replies.
-I am slowly working on it now that things are good again, thank you so much for your patience -*
 <!-- **Please join mailing list to receive the booking form link when books next open.**   -->
 <br>
 <br>